rescribe/bookpipeline/cmd/rescribe/EMBEDDING_NOTES.md

 This is all taken from a great guide on how to do this: http://thecourtsofchaos.com/2013/09/16/how-to-copy-and-relink-binaries-on-osx/

+Additionally, at least with OSX on arm64 (M1), one needs to re- sign the tesseract executable and libraries after changing them, or OSX will prevent them from being run.
+You can do this with the codesign tool, like this: codesign -f -s - liblept.5.dylib

 The embedded tessdata is much easier to create, it's just a standard tessdata from an install on any platform, plus any additional .traineddata files you want to include.